gitrsi/cyberops.zone/learning/Deep Learning & Neural Networks with Keras/Peer-graded_Assignment_Build_ a_Regression_ Model_ in_Keras.md

 > :bulb: Notes on "Peer-graded Assignment: Build a Regression Model in Keras"

+# Instructions

+# Assignment Topic:

+In this project, you will build a regression model using the Keras library to model the same data about concrete compressive strength that we used in labs 3.

+# Concrete Data:

+For your convenience, the data can be found here again: https://cocl.us/concrete_data

+To recap, the predictors in the data of concrete strength include:

+- Cement
+- Blast Furnace Slag
+- Fly Ash
+- Water
+- Superplasticizer
+- Coarse Aggregate
+- Fine Aggregate

+# How to submit

+You will need to submit your code for each part in a Jupyter Notebook.
+Since each part builds on the previous one, you can submit the same notebook four times for grading.

+Please make sure that you:

+- use Markdown to clearly label your code for each part
+- properly comment your code so that your peer who is grading your work is able to understand your code easily
+- include your comments and discussion of the difference in the mean of the mean squared errors among the different parts

 # Introduction
 Project title: Concrete compressive strength regression model